Pashaster12/laravel-admin-webpack-react/readme.md

 ### Installation

-Just clone repo to your local machine or download zip and unpack it and run `composer install` to update the Laravel version.
+Just clone repo to your local machine or download zip and unpack it and run `composer update --no-scripts` to update the Laravel version.

 ### Product's features